 - 1. The CCF is voluntary.
 Attendance every Wednesday evening, 1800 hrs 2000 hrs, is expected once joined.
 We are open to boys and girls in the Third Year and above. - 2.
 We have both Army and Royal Air Force (RAF) sections. - 3.
 There is a five-week Induction Period at the start of the Autumn Term.
 Recruits who join are expected to stay for the year.
 Membership is annual thereafter. - 4.
 Recruits who join the CCF are issued items of uniform.
 This belongs to the Ministry of Defence, and is on loan whilst a member of the CCF. - 5.
 Subscription: currently £75 per year.
-The first CCF annual subscription, however, is £180 (which includes boots, socks, water-bottle, day-sack, cutlery set, hat and mess tins as well as subs). - 6.
+In their first year at CCF, however, cadets are asked to pay £200 (which includes £75 annual subs plus certain items of equipment, such as boots, socks, water-bottle, day-sack, cutlery set, hat and mess tins). - 6.
 Hair on boys will be above the collar and ears.
 Boys will be clean shaven.
 Hair on girls will be tied back (if long) in a bun. - 7.
 We have both Army and RAF sections.
 Training is a mix of military (infantry / aviation skills) and non-military (adventurous training and leadership).
 Elements of the Duke of Edinburgh's Award Scheme are covered in senior years. - 8.
 Weapons: once trained and tested, recruits will be allowed to fire on a military range or training area, under careful supervision. - 9.
 Flying (RAF Section only): Air Experience Flying (AEF) and Gliding (AEG) take place once or twice per term in school hours.
-Minimum criteria apply. - 10.
-Key events are Remembrance Sunday Parade (Sunday 14 November), Corps Dinner (February) & Annual General Inspection (Sunday in early May).
+Minimum criteria apply. - Key events are Remembrance Sunday Parade (Sunday 09 November), Corps Dinner (February) & Annual General Inspection (Sunday in early May).
 These are compulsory events for all members of Corps. - 11.
 Summer Camp: usually separate week-long camps for the Army & RAF Sections.
-Both camps in Britain cost £150-£300.
+Both camps in Britain cost £200-£400.
 Every few years a combined overseas camp is held (Gibraltar in 2015), which costs rather more.

-KEY DATES FOR THE DIARY 2024
+KEY DATES FOR THE DIARY 2025

-Friday 28 June - INFORMATION AFTERNOON
+Friday 27 June - INFORMATION AFTERNOON